 Are inspections only performed on used RVs?

 - No. In addition to pre-purchase inspections on used RVs, we also perform pre-purchase inspections on new units.
-Unfortunately, even on new units, issues - sometimes serious, can and have been found; even after a dealer has performed their own PDI.
+Unfortunately, even on new units, issues - sometimes serious, can and have been found; even after a dealer has performed their own Pre-Delivery Inspections (PDI's).
 We have also done repair verification inspections.
 Both have been done at dealers and manufacturer facilities.
 We can also inspect your currently owned RV for issues and perform fluid analysis on your motorized RV, generator or tow vehicle.

 Will you perform an inspection at a dealer?

 - Yes!
 Most all dealers where we have performed inspections have been very accommodating.
 We have also performed inspections at RV manufacturing facilities.
 Please ask the dealer or manufacturer what their specific policy may be regarding accommodating independent inspections.
 Should the dealer require proof of insurance, we can provide that upon request.

 Do you share the inspection report?